About this listing

-As of May 2012, there's been construction on the building next door, and although its not super loud, it does sometimes start at 730am and could go on till 4pm.
+As of April 2015, there's been construction on the building across the street, and although its not super loud yet, it sometimes start at 7am and could go on till 4pm.
 There's an air-conditioner with a fan in the room which helps mitigate the noise, but its something to keep in mind if you plan to sleep late.
 Other than that, the neighborhood is fairly quiet.

 My home is your home, so you have an all-access pass!

 I am a fountain of information (even if I say so myself ;) and am available to help you plan your day with customized advice on sightseeing, FOOD! shopping, live music, concerts, sports events etc. I love my city, and will be very happy to share it with you.